pojntfx/panrpc/README.md

 npx tsx remote-control.ts
 ```

-You can now brew a coffee on either of the remote controls by pressing a number and <kbd>ENTER</kbd>.
+You can now request the coffee machine to brew a coffee on either of the remote controls by pressing a number and <kbd>ENTER</kbd>.
 Once the RPC has been called, the coffee machine should print something like the following again:

 ```plaintext
 Brewing coffee variant latte in size 100 ml